 However, some foreign nations recognize dual citizenship, which may allow you to still apply for citizenship by descent through a Portuguese consulate.

-Are there any residency requirements for Portugal citizenship by descent?
+Are there any residency requirements for Portuguese citizenship by descent?

 No, there are no residency requirements for obtaining citizenship by descent.
 Applicants can complete the process from abroad, often through a Portuguese consulate, without needing to reside in Portugal.